Physical Therapy is As Beneficial As Knee Surgery for A Torn Meniscus; Study Finds

 “I had severe knee pain and I could not bend the knee or use the stairs.
 I tried taking medications and I even got shots in my knee.
 I was advised to get knee surgery from a knee doctor but I wanted to avoid that.
 I am pleased with the results and service and my knee feels 60-75% improved.”
 S.M.
 Hurst, Texas

-Call the DFW Spine & Joint Center at 214-596-1051, if you live in the Dallas-Fort Worth Texas area, to find out more about Dr. Schnee’s Cold Laser Knee Program™.
+Call the Atlas Medical Center at 214-596-1051, if you live in the Dallas-Fort Worth Texas area, to find out more about Dr. Schnee’s Cold Laser Knee Program™.

 Dr. Alexandra K Schnee DC- Cold laser therapy Dallas knee doctor for the treatment of knee pain for the Dallas-Fort Worth, Texas area. –“Dr. Schnee’s Cold Laser Knee Program has been helping knee pain sufferers from the Dallas-Fort Worth and surrounding areas avoid knee surgery, knee injections, and pain medications since 2001.”